DDoS/Golite/doc/report.md

 slices.

 The logical AND and OR are a lot more complicated than the other operators because of short-circuiting.
-We need to generate two new basic blocks, and insert them in the proper location.
+We need to generate two new basic blocks, and insert them in the proper locations.
 This also implies updating the instruction builder to append at the correct block.
 The basic idea it to compute the left value first; then branch to the end, or compute the right value then branch to the end; then return the value based on which branch we took.
 We could do this with a phi node, but it's quite difficult to do when the left or right is a global variable.
 This is because we need to specify